atomone-hub/genesis/README.md

 appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

-While proposal #848 ("halvening") failed to get the required threshold of 50% to pass on Gaia, it did get very close meaning that thet $ATOM stakers are split 50/50 on the most fundamental tokenomics security design element.
+XXX consider adding more here.

-Furthermore this change was suggested without addressing the valid security concerns raised by the community, with errors about the cost of inflation by miscalculating true income, and without a complete halvening schedule, thereby working to destroy hub credibility.
+While proposal #848 ("halvening") failed to get the required threshold of 50% to pass on Gaia, it did get very close which means that thet $ATOM stakers are split down the middle on the most fundamental tokenomics security design element.
+Furthermore, this change was proposed on chain without addressing the valid security concerns raised by the community, with errors about the cost of inflation by miscalculating true income, and without a complete halvening schedule, thereby working to undermine hub credibility.

-These have now made clear the need for an alternative hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos to champion the ideals of sovereignty, security, and decentralization everywhere; and secondarily to serve as the main base for a political party and more-intelligent voting bloc with respect to Gaia to save Gaia from itself.
+These and prior disagreements have now made clear the need for an alternative hub with a renewed focus and Alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos to champion the ideals of sovereignty, security, and decentralization everywhere; and secondarily to serve as the main base for a political party and more-intelligent voting bloc with respect to Gaia to save Gaia from itself.

 ### Vision and Missions
 The vision behind this AtomOne fork is to be an alternative minimal fork of